IBM-Security/isam-ansible-collection/molecule/README.md

 If you would like to run all the chapters, then the sequence to run the playbooks is fed_idp_part1 -> fed_sp_part1 -> fed_sp_part1 -> fed_sp_part2

+The goal for the `web` scenario is to be able to test all reverse proxy related playbooks/roles, but it's a work in progress.

 Requirements
 ------------